DFHack/dfhack/docs/Core.rst

 are used in the same way:

 :builtin:   commands are implemented by the core of DFHack.
 They manage
-            other DFhack tools, interpret commands, and control basic aspects of DF (force pause or quit).
+            other DFHack tools, interpret commands, and control basic aspects of DF (force pause or quit).

 :plugins:   are stored in ``hack/plugins/`` and must be compiled with the
             same version of DFHack.
-They are less flexible than scripts, but used for complex or ongoing tasks becasue they run faster.
+They are less flexible than scripts, but used for complex or ongoing tasks because they run faster.

 :scripts:   are Ruby or Lua scripts stored in ``hack/scripts/``.
             Because they don't need to be compiled, scripts are